mosip/documentation/docs/Secure-Biometric-Interface-Specification.md

 * Hardware cloning attacks - Ability to protect against attacks that could result in a duplicate with keys.
 * Hardware Tamper attacks
     * Physical tamper - No way to physically tamper and obtain it secrets.
     * Voltage & frequency related attacks - Should shield against voltage leaks and should prevent against low voltage.
-The FTM should always be in either of the state operational normally or inoperable.
+The FTM should always be in either of the state - "operational normally" or "inoperable".
 The FTM should never be operable when its input voltages are not met.
-    * Temperature attacks on crypto block - Low or High the FTM is expected to operate or reach inoperable state.
-No state in between.
+    * Temperature attacks on crypto block - Low or high the FTM is expected to operate or reach inoperable state and no state in between.
 * Differential Power Analysis attack.
 * Probing attacks - FTM should protect its surface area against any probe related attacks.
 * Segregation of memory for execution of cryptographic operation (crypto block should be protected from buffer overflow type attacks).